leanflutter/awesome-flutter-desktop/README.md

 - [Sharik](https://github.com/marchellodev/sharik) - Sharik is an open-source, cross-platform solution for sharing files via Wi-Fi or Mobile Hotspot
 - [Spotube](https://github.com/KRTirtho/spotube) - A lightweight free Spotify 🎧 desktop-client 🖥 which handles playback manually, streams music using Youtube & no Spotify premium account is needed 😱
 - [Ubuntu Desktop Installer](https://github.com/canonical/ubuntu-desktop-installer) -
-- [Yukino](https://github.com/yukino-app/yukino) - ❄️ [Discontinued] An extension based Anime & Manga client.
+- [Yukino](https://github.com/yukino-app/yukino) - ❄️ [WIP] An extension based Anime & Manga client.
 - [appflowy](https://github.com/AppFlowy-IO/appflowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [jellyflut](https://github.com/Thomas-Sohier/jellyflut) - Just a jellyfin client made in flutter (side project quality code)
 - [lumi](https://github.com/rootasjey/lumi) - Philips Hue app to control lights and sensors